aollivierre/PowerShell-Youtube-dl/README.md

 **Version 2.0.0 Notes:**

 This information is for anyone who has used a version of this script previous to v2.0.0.
-The install location of this script has changed to `C:\Users\%USERNAME%\Scripts\Youtube-dl`, and any configuration files from previous versions of the script will need to be moved into the `\config` folder of the install location.
+The install location of this script has changed to `C:\Users\%USERNAME%\Scripts\Youtube-dl`, and any configuration files from previous versions of the script will need to be manually moved into the `\config` folder of the install location.
+Also, the script can now be ran in the folder that it is extracted from, making the script much more portable and easier to try out before installing.
 It should also be noted that ffmpeg video conversion, while rather crude at this point, is still implemented into the script.
 The `youtube-dl.ps1` script file itself contains the ffmpeg conversion settings.
 These settings will be incorporated into the script via the command line and GUI in the future.

 #